10. S3 classes#

 iris_subset |> group_by("Species") |> mean()

-Expressions on the right-hand side of the pipe operator must always be proper calls.
+First, expressions on the right side of the pipe operator must always be proper calls.
 Therefore, the use of round brackets is obligatory.
 Thus, when passing anonymous functions, we must write:

 runif(10) |> (function(x) mean((x-mean(x))^2))() # note the "()" at the end